princiya/blog/src/pages/event-planning/index.md

 - Ask me anything or panel discussion (45 mins)
 - Game: (blind website design challenge or quiz)
 - Wrap up

+Q: How has Women Who Code impacted your career and why is it important to you?

+I gave my first keynote at WWCode Connect Recharge 2022.
+I am humbled by this opportunity.
+As a leadership fellow with WWCode I get to interact with the community and be recognised as a leader outside of my regular day to day job too.
+Thank you WWCode!

+Q: How will you benefit from this scholarship?
+Please share 2 professional goals.

+I am looking at ways to scale my career to the next level and I believe this scholarship can help me get access to a leadership coach, a global community of other peers who are on a similar path and learn and grow alongside.